thegraphnetwork/EpiGraphHub/Documentation/instruction_name_tables.md

 ### Schema names:

-If the table it's single country data use the full ISO country name.
-This name for each country of the world can be found [here](https://gadm.org/maps.html).
+If the table is related to a single country data, use the full ISO country name.
+The name for each country can be found [here](https://gadm.org/maps.html).

 If the data is on a global scale data use the schema: `global`.